-The Department of Economic Development, Jobs, Transport and Resources ('the department') recognises the importance of a fair, transparent and responsive Authorised Officer (AO) complaints management system.
+The Department of Jobs, Precincts and Regions ('the department') recognises the importance of a fair, transparent and responsive Authorised Officer (AO) complaints management system.

 The department is committed to having an effective complaints handling system that reflects the needs, expectations and rights of complainants and authorised officers.